 The price of gold surged by more than 10% in 2023, while silver remained relatively unchanged.

 Today, there are many ways to gain exposure to gold and silver, but Kiyosaki prefers to just buy the metals directly.
 “I do not touch paper gold or silver ETFs.
-I only want real gold or silver coins,” he previously wrote3.
+I only want real gold or silver coins,” he previously wrote.
 However, mainstreet investors may prefer the liquidity gold shares and silver stocks provide — or the diversification of gold or silver exchange-traded funds (ETFs).

 For those looking for precious metal exposure, while maintaining diversification, check out: